+Daniela La Mattina started working in the Centre in 2018.
 In her role as EMA Executive Officer she liaises with EMA students for what concerns certificates, logistics and administrative issues.
 Her tasks are specifically related to supporting EMA students during the enrolment phase as well as over the entire academic year.

 Elisabetta Zennaro started working in the Centre in 2008 in the EIUC Secretariat.
 She dealt with all departments and assisted guests, students and staff members with all kinds of enquiries.
 She joined the EMA Team in June 2016.
 In her role as EMA Executive Officer she liaises with EMA professors and students for all that concerns meetings, certificates and academic records.

 She also assists the EMA Programme Director and collaborates with the EMA staff on executive tasks.
 She deals with students’ records, careers, diplomas, and she is in charge of managing the EMA Internships and EIUC EU-UN Fellowship Programmes.